MarkEWaite/jenkins-bugs/README.md

 duplicate the bug.
 This repository captures some of those configurations in a way that is publicly visible so that automated tests can use this repository.

+Ant doesn't seem to allow a trailing ^M when creating the commit, or rather ant's invocation of command line git doesn't seem to allow it.